rocky/0x05-py-bytecode-workshop/README.md

 * `backtrace`: show callframe stack
 * `continue`: continue execution.

 In this example, The *--style colorful* is just setting a color scheme for output.
 I have the source code available for inspection.
-Initially, we see disassembly for the bytecode we will be stepping through starting at offset 0.
+Initially, we see disassembly for the bytecode we will be stepping through, starting at offset 0.

-When I run the *list* command, we see source code which is found using the embedded file name in the bytecode.
+When you run the *list* command, you see the source code, which is found using the embedded file name in the bytecode.
 Here, I have the source code around.

 Next, I issue a `step` command to get to the next line, line 4.
 At this point, we are going to load the constant integer value 5, so that we can store it in variable *x*.
-At this point I note that the evaluation stack is empty.
+At this point, I note that the evaluation stack is empty.
 And I can see that using `info stack`.

-Currently, in Python up to Python 3.13, at statement and line boundaries the evaluation stack is empty.
+Currently, in Python up to Python 3.13, at statement and line boundaries, the evaluation stack is empty.
 But when I step a bytecode instruction using `stepi`, now the evaluation stack has that 5 integer value that was loaded at offset 0.
-And now th evaluation stack shows that.
+And now the evaluation stack shows that.

 But notice that variable *x* is still undefined.
-However when I `stepi` into the `STORE` instruction, *x* now has the value 5, as expected.
+However, when I `stepi` into the `STORE` instruction, *x* now has the value 5, as expected.

 There is another stack in this version of Python called the "block stack".
-It is currently empty which is seen using *info block*.
+It is currently empty, which is seen using *info block*.
 When I step into the `try` block, we see that a new block entry has been created.
-And when I step another instruction, I get an `IndexError`exception raised and we see that there are lot of evaluation stack entries created.
+And when I step into another instruction, I get an `IndexError`exception raised and we see that there are a lot of evaluation stack entries created.
 Although there is only one block, the block type has changed.

 # 15.1 trepan3k: a debugger that can debug without source (and decompile)